eclipse-archived/codewind-docs/docs/_documentations/mdt-intellij-getting-started.md

 4. Click the template of your choice.
 Then, click **Next**.
 5. Enter the **Project name:** field to name your project and enter the **Project location:** field to choose where to put it.
 6. Click **Finish**.
 A window for your project appears.
 7. IntelliJ detects a `pom.xml` file and asks if you want to add the file as a Maven project.
-In the **Non-managed pom.xml file found:** window, click **Add as Maven Project** to access your project source files and create the correct project structure.
+In the **Non-managed pom.xml file found:** notification, click **Add as Maven Project** to access your project source files.
+From these files, create the correct project structure.
-   - The **Non-managed pom.xml file found:** window might disappear after some time.
+   - The **Non-managed pom.xml file found:** notification might disappear after some time.
 To open it again, go to the IntelliJ project view and click the `pom.xml` file.
-From the context menu, click **Add as Maven Project** to create the correct project structure.
+From the context menu, click **Add as Maven Project** to access your project source files.
 8. To access the Codewind view, click the **Codewind** tab.
 From the Codewind view, right-click your project to open an application, start a build, and more.

 ## Creating more projects from templates
 1. From an IntelliJ project that's already open, go to **File**>**New**>**Project...**.
 The **New Project** window appears.
+   - **Note:** Unlike other IDEs, IntelliJ doesn't have a **Create New Project** menu item in the Codewind view.
 2. Click **Next**.
 3. Click the template of your choice and click **Next**.
 A list of available templates appears.
    - Currently, IntelliJ supports only the Java language templates.
 4. Enter the **Project name:** and **Project location:** and click **Finish**.
 The **Open Project** window appears.
 5. To create a new project, click **New Window**.
 A new window appears for the new project.
 6. IntelliJ detects a `pom.xml` file and asks if you want to add the file as a Maven project.
-In the **Non-managed pom.xml file found:** window, click **Add as Maven Project** to access your project source files and create the correct project structure.
+In the **Non-managed pom.xml file found:** notification, click **Add as Maven Project** to access your project source files.
+From these files, create the correct project structure.
-   - The **Non-managed pom.xml file found:** window might disappear after some time.
+   - The **Non-managed pom.xml file found:** notification might disappear after some time.
 To open it again, go to the IntelliJ project view and click the `pom.xml` file.
-From the context menu, click **Add as Maven Project** to create the correct project structure.
+From the context menu, click **Add as Maven Project** to access your project source files.
 7. To access the Codewind view, click the **Codewind** tab.
    - The new project appears with any other projects.
    - Right-click your project to open an application, start a build, and more.